-- Value adding to a range of forest products at operational sites; - Minimising waste resulting from harvesting; - Optimising production within sustainable limits; - Contributing to the planning, establishing and maintenance of infrastructure to facilitate efficient delivery of forest products and services whilst at the same time minimising negative impacts on the environment; and - Avoiding damage to other forest resources and products (see requirement 4.4.5 of the Standard).
+- Value adding to a range of forest products at operational sites; - Minimising waste resulting from harvesting; - Optimising production within sustainable limits; - Contributing to the planning, establishing and maintenance of infrastructure to facilitate efficient delivery of forest products and services whilst at the same time minimising negative impacts on the environment; and - Avoiding damage to other forest resources and products (see also requirement 4.4.5 of the Standard).

-That forest managers consider procedures to maximise value of production at operational sites.
+That forest managers have considered procedures to maximise value of production at operational sites.

-That infrastructure for the efficient and effective delivery of forest products and services is established, maintained and protected for the benefits of society.
+That infrastructure for the efficient and effective delivery of forest products and services have been established, maintained and protected for the benefits of society.

-Forest management plan (or equivalent instruments).
+Forest management plan and equivalent instruments.